ClusterDaemon/terraform-aws-thneed/README.md

 This module aims to create a resilient VPC with strong focus on private interconnectivity.

-This module is designed to be able to be used independently, though emits output attributes and stores state in a way that may be used to place EKS clusters within resources this module defines in a highly consistent manner.
-Additionally, this module is designed to attach its VPC to a Transit Gateway, enabling inter-VPC private networking without peering.
+This module is designed to be able to be used independently, though emits output attributes that may be used to create very high-density EKS clusters in environments with contrained routable address space.
+Additionally, this module is designed to attach its VPC to a Transit Gateway as well as an arbitrary amount of unmanaged (customer) VPC endpoints, enabling inter-VPC private networking without requiring peering.

 - [terraform-aws-thneed](#terraform-aws-thneed)
   - [Features](#features)